 Importance of Website Speed

 Site speed is critical to the performance of the website.
 Site speed is directly related to specific metrics that generate traffic, affecting its ranking.
 When the website is ranked lower, it gets less traffic.
-“Not only does site speed offer a slight advantage in terms of SEO, but site owners can also significantly increase conversion rates via speed optimizations,” according to Matthew Post of SEM Dynamics.

 Here are other reasons why site speed is essential: